 What Is Non-Renewable Energy?
 Its Uses, Types And Benefits

-Non-renewable energy is energy sources that will eventually run out when put to work.
+Non-renewable energy is energy from sources that will eventually run out when put to work.
 These energies are natural resources that are found beneath the earth.
-This is to say they come from sources that will replenished.
+This is to say, they come from sources that will be replenished.

 They don’t replenish when consumed.
 However, they are easily accessible, and they can generate lots of energy with a small amount of fuel.